MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-release-notes.md

 4. Run the consistency check and try the online backup again.

 5. If the online backup is still failing, contact the support team.

+::: moniker-end

 ::: moniker range="sc-dpm-2019"